drush-ops/drush/docs/using-drush-configuration.md

   # Specify the base_url that should be used when generating links.
   uri: 'http://example.com/subdir'

-  # Specify your Drupal core base directory (useful if you use symlinks).
+  # Load Drush config from a non-standard location
-  root: '/home/USER/workspace/drupal'
+  config: '/home/USER/workspace/drupal'

   # Enable verbose mode.
   verbose: true